 Akbank earns fee and commission income mainly from credit cards, bancassurance, asset management, consumer and commercial loans, including mortgage loans and project finance loans.
 The principal drivers for fee and commission income are money transfers, payment systems, wealth management, bancassurance and consumer and business loans.
 Although such fees potentially grow in parallel to the growth in consumer banking, changes in regulation have imposed limits or prohibition on fees and commissions that a bank may charge for banking services and such regulations have had and may in the future have an adverse impact on fee and commission income.

-The tables below set forth the components of Akbank's non-interest income for the years ended 31 December 2023, 2022 and 2021.
+The tables below set forth the components of Akbank's non-interest income for the three months ended 31 March 2024 and 31 March 2023 and for the years ended 31 December 2023, 2022 and 2021.